-Requirement Element to be assured Description 7.5 Security and integrity of data and their transmission is guaranteed by appropriate policies and practices.
-An IT security policy is in place and known to the staff.
-Following the IT policy, appropriate physical security measures and processes are in place to ensure data and database security, in accordance with best practices and international standards.
+Requirement Element to be assured Description 7.5 Security and integrity of data An IT security policy is in place and known to the staff.
+National, regional and international protocols to be and their transmission is Following the IT policy, appropriate physical security observed need to be clearly spelled out in policies guaranteed by appropriate measures and processes are in place to ensure data and such as ICT policy policies and practices. database security, in accordance with best practices and international standards.
 Regular security audits of the data security system are carried out.
-National, regional and international protocols to be observed need to be clearly spelled out in policies such as ICT policy All access to data repositories and transmission channels are monitored.
+All access to data repositories and transmission channels are monitored.
 While data are being transferred, risk of a breach is assessed, and appropriate procedures are applied to eliminate or minimize this risk.
-7.6 The identification risk of individual respondents is assessed and managed.
-There should be a balance between the acceptable level of risk of identification of individual respondents and usability of the data.
+7.6 The identification risk of There should be a balance between the acceptable level of risk There should be a balance between such risk and individual respondents is of identification of individual respondents and usability of loss of potential information to users assessed and managed. the data.
 Appropriate processes are in place to assess the risk of disclosure of sensitive information and the risk that individual respondents can be identified from the public release of statistics or of microdata, and procedures are applied in line with the data dissemination policy to minimize this risk.
 All procedures that are taken to adequately reduce the risk of identification are properly documented and made available as part of the metadata related to the statistical dataset.
 Users are made aware that procedures to reduce the risk of identification have been implemented and that this could lead to a loss of information.
-There should be a balance between such risk and loss of potential information to users